aditya-b/grafana/ISSUE_TRIAGE.md

 ## 2. Ensure the issue contains basic information

-Before triaging an issue very far, make sure that the issue's author provided the standard issue information.
-This will help you make an educated recommendation on how to categorize the issue.
+Before you spend too much time triaging an issue, make sure that the issue's author provided the standard issue information.
+This will help with making an educated recommendation on how to categorize the issue.
 The Grafana project utilizes [GitHub issue templates](https://help.github.com/en/articles/creating-issue-templates-for-your-repository) to guide  contributors to provide standard information that must be included for each type of template or type of issue.

 ### Standard issue information that must be included

-Given a certain [issue template]([template](https://github.com/grafana/grafana/issues/new/choose)) have been used by the issue author or depending how the issue is perceived by the issue triage responsible, the following should help you understand what standard issue information that must be included.
+Given a certain [issue template]([template](https://github.com/grafana/grafana/issues/new/choose)), the following should help you understand what standard issue information that must be included.

 #### Bug report?